haziz09/wiim-now-playing/README.md

    This could be the case if you already have a webserver running there.
    Open up server/index.js in your favorite text editor and edit the value in ``const port = 80;``.
 Try ports 8000, 8080, 5000 or 3000 untill it no longer complains.

-## 'I want to run it stand-alone on a Raspberry Pi (with touchscreen)'
+## "I want to run it stand-alone on a Raspberry Pi (with a touchscreen)!"

 If you want to run the wiim-now-playing app on a Raspberry Pi with a touchscreen, please read the installation instructions in [Raspberry Pi Setup - with touchscreen](docs/RPi-Setup.md)